Guide Last updated: May 2026

 The most common causes:

-• Cloudflare bot protection — Cloudflare's "Bot Fight Mode" and Super Bot Fight Mode can block or challenge AI crawlers.
-The setting is often enabled by default on business plans
+• Cloudflare bot protection - Bot Fight Mode and Super Bot Fight Mode can block AI crawlers.
+This setting is often on by default

-• Hosting provider defaults — some managed WordPress hosts add AI crawler blocks at the server level
+• Hosting provider defaults - Some managed WordPress hosts add AI crawler blocks at the server level

 The GPTBot distinction matters